top of page

 Biography

-As a soloist, recent concert highlights include Ravel’s Trois Chansons, Duruflé’s Requiem, Palmeri’s Misa a Buenos Aires, Haydn’s Creation and Faure’s Requiem.
-Hannah undertakes regular work at weddings and funerals, as well as performing solo work alongside Choral Societies and was recently featured as a soloist in Vaughan Williams’ Serenade to Music at The Sixteen’s Sounds Sublime Festival.
+As a soloist, recent concert highlights include Ravel’s Trois Chansons, Duruflé’s Requiem, Palmeri’s Misa a Buenos Aires, Haydn’s Creation, Faure’s Requiem and Charpentier’s Messe de minuit pour Noël.
+Hannah undertakes regular work at weddings and funerals, as well as performing solo work alongside local choral societies and was recently featured as a soloist in Vaughan Williams’ Serenade to Music at The Sixteen’s Sounds Sublime Festival.
+Hannah is a keen recitalist and is currently delivering a programme of art song, operatic arias and musical theatre as part throughout Essex and Suffolk alongside accompanist, Duncan Archard.

-An experienced choral singer in concert, recording and liturgical setting, Hannah regularly sings as a deputy at Chelmsford Cathedral and with London's professional church choirs, and is a founding member of the Exodus Ensemble, a newly formed Choir featuring members from the 10th cohort of Genesis Sixteen.
-Hannah was a 2021-22 Young Artist with Genesis Sixteen led by Harry Christophers and Eamonn Dougan and previously sung with both the National Youth Chamber Choir and National Youth Choir.
+An experienced choral singer in concert, recording and liturgical setting, Hannah regularly sings as a deputy at Chelmsford Cathedral and with London's professional church choirs.
+Hannah was a 2021-22 Young Artist with The Sixteen, led by Harry Christophers and Eamonn Dougan and is delighted to have been selected for the Gabrieli Consort & Players training programme, under the mentorship of Paul McCreesh, Emily Dickens and Charles MacDougall for 2025-26.

 Performance Gallery